cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 #### How CTR Mode Works
 1. A starting value $r$ is chosen for the encryption.
 This nonce is unique for each message but can be reused across different blocks of the same message.
 2. For each block of plaintext $m_i$, a counter value is generated.
-This counter starts at r for the first block and increments by 1 for each subsequent block.
+This counter starts at $r$ for the first block and increments by $1$ for each subsequent block.
-3. Each r is then encrypted with the function $f_k$ (a pseudorandom function or PRF), using the secret key $k$.
+3. Each $r$ is then encrypted with the function $f_k$ (a pseudorandom function or PRF), using the secret key $k$.
 4. The output of $f_k$ for each counter value is then XORed with the plaintext block $m_i$ to produce the ciphertext block $c_i$.

 Mathematically: